 Intellectual Property

-Draft an AI model and data licence for a UK business, covering IP, data use, outputs, restrictions and key risk points.
+Get a bespoke AI model and data licence covering IP, data use, outputs, restrictions, and risk allocation for your technology or data arrangement.

 20,000+ UK businesses helped